Most teams don’t work and rarely make it through the first few months.

 A team member is someone who believes in your idea and wants to help you make it happen.
-For that you need to have an idea and you need to be able to articulate your idea.
-You need to show your engagement and you need to be willing to go for it alone.
+For that, you need to have an idea and you need to be able to articulate your idea.
+You need to show your engagement, and you need to be willing to go for it alone.
 You don’t start a business based on being able to have a team together.
 You start it because you believe in yourself and your ability to create amazing products and services that will help your target market.
-This believe attracts others who understand your ideas and want to help you achieve it.
-You’re the magnet that attracts your team members because of your believe and energy.
+This belief attracts others who understand your ideas and want to help you achieve them.
+You’re the magnet that attracts your team members because of your beliefs and energy.

 Creating a team is not about selecting some people.

-The team starts we you.
+The team starts with you.
 If you don’t know what you want and if you have no direction and purpose, you shouldn’t expect anyone else to have this.

 That’s how you create a successful team.

-What is your experience as team leader or team member?
+What is your experience as a team leader or team member?